About

 Who it is for

-It is especially useful when privacy, route clarity, and confidence about the final output matter more than having a thousand decorative controls.
+It is especially useful when privacy, page clarity, and confidence in the final output matter more than a thousand decorative controls.

 Why local processing matters